 Sam and Alice saw a Gold Leaf Financial Planner and discussed their values and goals.
 Their adviser recommended keeping their super fund but changing the investments to make sure it was invested in line with their ethical values and that it would grow for retirement.
 The adviser also recommended making additional mortgage repayments and salary sacrificing to super.
 Sam and Alice will also take some of their long service leave in the next few years to travel to the French Open and to Antarctica as part of enjoying life now.

 By following their financial planner’s recommendations, Sam and Alice will be debt free in five years and have an extra $900,000 at retirement.
 They will have income in retirement to enjoy good food and wine and there will be funds available for kitchen renovations and overseas travel.

 Mandy and Scott's Vineyard Dream

-They met with a Gold Leaf Financial adviser who recommended an investment portfolio in a range of assets such as shares, bonds and listed property, that was in line with their values and that would grow over time.
+With the remaining funds of $1.9 million the adviser recommended they start an investment portfolio in a range of assets such as shares, bonds and listed property.
+This was in line with their personal ethical values and would grow over time.
 The portfolio was structured in a tax effective way.
-Their adviser also recommended they add their savings of $900 per fortnight into the investment and when they received bonuses at work, use part of the bonus as a holiday and add part of the bonus into the investment portfolio.
+Their adviser also recommended they add savings of $4,000 each month into the investment.
+When they received bonuses at work, they would use part of the bonus for a holiday and the remainder was deposited into the investment portfolio.
 Calculations show that just over 8 years the investment portfolio will be worth approximately $3.6 million*.

 The case studies on this website are based on client experiences.
 Names and details have been changed.
 The information is of a general nature and we recommend you read the General Advice Warning.